 Provides examples of:

-- Captain Ersatz: Pat Green and Ron Miller, who were based on Joan Clarke and Arnold Murray respectively.
+- Adaptation Name Change: Pat Green and Ron Miller, who were based on Joan Clarke and Arnold Murray respectively.

-- Fairytale Motifs: Alan was a fan of Snow White and the Seven Dwarves.
+- Fairytale Motifs: Alan was a fan of Snow White and the Seven Dwarfs.
 The TV movie ends with Someday My Prince Will Come playing over his empty house.

 - Real Name as an Alias: John Smith from Security, which everybody THINKS is an alias.